DevSecTop/TF-via-PR/README.md

-# AWS Terraform Workflow from Multiple Directories
+# AWS Terraform Workflow from Multiple Environments

 > Terraform is a platform-agnostic tool which can orchestrate AWS infrastructure as code (IaC).
-This workflow enables deployment from multiple directories via GitHub Actions only.
-Use-cases include environment isolation and/or managing multiple AWS accounts with different backends from a single repository.
+This workflow enables deployment from multiple environments via GitHub Actions only.
+Use-cases include directory-based environment isolation and management of multiple AWS backends from a single repository.

 - [Prerequisites](#prerequisites)
 - [Usage](#usage)